ianastafeva/Epigene_labs/Epigene_labs/software-challenge/README_ answers.md

     return db.query(Geneset).offset(skip).limit(limit-skip).all()
 ````

-So users can choolse the slice of data which they want to use.
+So users can choose the slice of data which they want to use.

 Theoretical general suggestions for improving speed: